Posts

 Josiah Wedgwood, the Wedgwood Pottery Company, and the Beginning of the Industrial Revolution in England

-This is how one company actually began the Industrial Revolution.
+Wedgwood Anti-Slavery Cameo A better introduction to the beginning of the Industrial Revolution than Adam Smith is the history of Josiah Wedgwood and the Wedgwood Pottery Company.
+This is how one company actually ushered in the Industrial Revolution.
 The revolutionary generation that first adopted steam engines saw the following trends and changes: Manufacturing was being modernized by a small group of entrepreneurs.
 Much of the new raw material processing and manufacturing was concentrated in a small area in the middle of England, away from London.
 These modernizing entrepreneurs formed a new economic, intellectual and social network.
-Modernizing entrepreneurs like Wedgwood tended to be members of Dissenting sects (not members of the Church of England), Whig (liberals) in politics, and believers in “progress.”
+Modernizing entrepreneurs like Wedgwood tended to be members of Dissenting sects (like Quakers) or Nonconformist churches (not members of the Church of England), Whigs (liberals) in politics, and believers in “progress.”
 They were optimistic about the future, influenced by the ideas of Hume, Rousseau, Locke and Adam Smith.
-They believed their society could be reformed and they were active agents for improvement.
-They believed in studying and understanding the material world through reason, data, experience, and experimentation.
-They had personal ties with
+They believed...